frankwswang/Quiqbox.jl/docs/src/basis.md

 gf1.con[]
 ```

-Since the data are not directly stored as `primitive type`s but rather inside `struct` `ParamBox`, this allows the direct assignment or shallow copy of them without reconstructing new data, but bindings to the original objects:
+Since the data are not directly stored as `primitive type`s but rather inside `struct` `ParamBox`, this allows the shallow copy a `ParamBox` shares the same underlying data:
 ```@repl 2
-gf3 = GaussFunc(1.1, 1)
+gf3 = GaussFunc(1.1, 1.0)

 # Direct assignment
 gf3_2 = gf3